 The Best Way to Clean Extractor Fan Filters

 Extractor fans are very effective at removing smells and fumes when cooking.
 However, the fan filters can quickly become clogged up with grease and grime, potentially leading to unpleasant smells and fires.
+Continue reading to discover how to clean cooker hood and extractor fans.

 We cannot stop grime reaching the filters, but we can stop a thick layer of grime building that will affect the performance of the fan.
 The longer you avoid cleaning the extractor hood and filters the less effective the fan will be.